 After many years of our own adventures, recently my son and I were able to introduce the wife (the non-camping, non-bushwalking member of the family) to the waterholes’ dramatic, romantic multiple creek-crossing, Clarke Gorge Trail.

 On the momentous day in question, the high-arching blue sky was flecked with a scant wisp of cloud.
-It was about 20 degrees — perfect.
+It was about 20 degrees – so, perfect.

 It took about four creek crossings for my wife to take my advice that she would tire of removing then replacing shoes; and she should just paddle on through, but other than that it was clear she was enjoying herself.